RaymZhang/raymzhangWebSite/content/publication/Thompson_Sampling_mismatched/index.md

 ---
-abstract:   "We consider Thompson Sampling (TS) for linear combinatorial semi-bandits and subgaussian rewards.
+abstract:   'We consider Thompson Sampling (TS) for linear combinatorial semi-bandits and subgaussian rewards.
 We propose the first known TS whose finite-time regret does not scale exponentially with the dimension of the problem.
 We further show the “mismatched sampling paradox”: A learner who knows the rewards distributions and samples from the correct posterior distribution can perform exponentially worse than a learner who does not know the rewards and simply samples from a well-chosen Gaussian posterior.
-The code used to generate the experiments is available at \href{https://github.com/RaymZhang/CTS-Mismatched-Paradox}{https://github.com/RaymZhang/CTS-Mismatched-Paradox}"
+The code used to generate the experiments is available at \href{https://github.com/RaymZhang/CTS-Mismatched-Paradox}{https://github.com/RaymZhang/CTS-Mismatched-Paradox}'
 slides: ""
 url_pdf: https://arxiv.org/abs/2410.05441
 publication_types: